nicksonlangat/parkify-api/README.md

 - use the `Makefile` to add admin `make su`
 - use the `Makefile` to start celery `make celery`
 - use the `Makefile` to run the dev server `make run`
-- [Go to](http://localhost:8000) to view the application in browser.
+- [Go to this link](http://localhost:8000) to view the application in browser.